 Customer Reviews

-Blood on the tycoon's hands5
+Blood on the tycoon's hands

 Although it's pretty much a given that there is violence in this film, "There Will Be Blood" actually starts off pretty innocently.
 Yet, the entire film eventually skyrockets into extremely emotional performances, with a crazy ending that is brilliant as well.